United Nations Association Film Festival: History

 UNAFF was founded in 1998 by Jasmina Bojic, a lecturer at Stanford University in International Relations and winner of the UNESCO Fellini Medal in 2014 for her contribution in promotion of Universal Declaration of Human Rights through documentary films.

-While the festival supports the goal of United Nations, it is an independent project of UNA-USA and is an independent entity both financially and in governance.
+While the festival supports the goals of the United Nations, it is an independent entity both financially and in governance.

 The festival has continuously been taking place since 1998 and has become one of the oldest solely documentary film festivals in the United States.

 In 2020, the festival took place online for the first time due to COVID-19 circumstances.

-The theme of the 2022 UNAFF is "Reflections," and its dates are October 20–30, 2022.
+The theme of the 2026 UNAFF is "Passion for Change," and its dates are October 15–25, 2026.

 Festival and selection

 Every year, the festival has a theme which emphasizes a particular topic.
 These have included Education, Globalization, Health, Environment, Sustainability, Refugees, War, and Peace.
 The film submission process begins in January, and the selection process takes place during June each year.
-The selection process is quite competitive (for the year 2020, there were only 60 films selected out of the 600 submitted and reviewed by the jury).
-UNAFF has screened films which later won major awards (8 Academy Award winners and 30 Academy Award-nominated documentaries).
+The selection process is quite competitive (for the year 2025, there were only 60 films selected out of the 600 submitted and reviewed by the jury).
+UNAFF has screened films which later won major awards (8 Academy Award winners and 39 Academy Award-nominated documentaries).
 There are round panel discussions with prominent experts, filmmakers, and community members to discuss challenging issues and solutions.